Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 | Count:   | 1 | 1 | 0 | 1 |

 Sometimes when we want to write something in binary and be explicit that that is the system we're using we might write:
 `0b1101`.
-The `0b` at the start makes it clear that a number like `0b1011` represents "eleven" and not "one thousand and eleven".
+The `0b` at the start makes it clear that a number like `0b1101` represents "thirteen" and not "one thousand one hundred and one.

 Each 1 or 0 is a ***b***inary dig***it***, which is where we get the term "bit".